 - Sitting for hours in one go

 Those who hold an office job which mostly involves sitting behind a desk most of the day is at risk.
 So are those who are over-weight.
-The joints in the spine is subjected to more stress because of extra weight; especially when people reach middle-age.
-Genetically it is transferred from your family history, so if anyone in your family is suffering from spinal arthritis, you must to take extra good care of your spine.
+The joints in the spine are subjected to more stress because of extra weight; especially when people reach middle-age.
+Genetically it is transferred from your family history, so if anyone in your family is suffering from spinal arthritis, you must take extra good care of your spine.

 Symptoms of Spinal Arthritis

 The condition is mainly characterized by joint pain and stiffness which is more prevalent in the morning and evenings.
-Not every person with the condition will however experience these symptoms.
+Not every person with the condition will, however, experience these symptoms.
 A few of the other symptoms that have been reported by patients include, but is not limited to:

 - pain in the back and/or neck areas

 Should you experience any of these symptoms, you are advised to make contact with your physician to ensure the condition does not worsen.